-Progress Report and Study Plan for Ph.D.
-Students in EEMB
+Progress Report and Study Plan for Graduate Students in EEMB

 Student Name: Meeting Date:

-Year Began: Expect ed Completion Date:
+Year Began: Expected Completion Date:

-Exams: (fill out when exams are to be taken or when they we ere passed)
+Exams: (fill out when exams are to be taken or when they were passed - applicable for Ph.D. students only)

 Written # 1: Date: Topic/Examiner:

 Written # 2: Date: Topic/Examiner:

 Orals: Date:

+Performance to date:

-Performance On track If there have some pr satisfactory hat will be done to solve them.
+On track some problems Unsatisfactory If there have been problems, note below what they are and what will be done to solve them.

-Progress & A Accomplishments his year:
+Progress & Accomplishments this year:

-Expectations s for next year:

-Committee Signatures

-Chair: Member #3

-Member #2 Member #4